MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-manage-many-income-document-records.md

 > [!NOTE]
 > When you open the **Incoming Documents** page with the **My Incoming Documents** action on the Role Centre, only unprocessed incoming document records are shown by default.
 This is referred to in this topic as "the default view".

-## To remove incoming document records from the default view
+## <a name="to-remove-incoming-document-records-from-the-default-view"></a>To remove incoming document records from the default view

 1. On the **Incoming Documents** page, select one or more lines for incoming document records that you want to remove from the default view.
 2. Choose the **Set to Processed** action.